Quadrifolium/OriginalPlanOnWeibo/_posts/Original Plan/2017-04-16-original-plan.md

   <a href="http://weibo.com/5626539553/EEN466G1X">2017-04-16 17:49</a>
 </div>

-[#TransdimensionalIdol](http://weibo.com/p/100808fab985aab0bfb2724bf4d29856cf6ee7) [@YiAnMusicClub](http://weibo.com/u/6094546964) The assignment in *Triple Kill* is: 3 Werewolves + 3 Clergies (a Fortune Teller, a Witch, and a Hunter) + 4 Ordinary Townsfolks.
+[#TransdimensionalIdol](http://weibo.com/p/100808fab985aab0bfb2724bf4d29856cf6ee7) [@YiAnMusicClub](http://weibo.com/u/6094546964) The assignment in *Triple Kill* is: 3 Werewolves + 3 Clergies (a Seer, a Witch, and a Hunter) + 4 Ordinary Townsfolks.
 Each round lasts about 30 minutes, hence all three rounds use up to 90 minutes.
 At 20:00, on Fridays, from 21st April, come to Panda TV and rack your brains.
 The poster of [@YiAnMusicClub-LinMo](http://weibo.com/u/6108312042) is released today.

 <!-- more -->